intgr/dogslow-sentry/README.rst

     # (defaults to none -- everything monitored)
     DOGSLOW_IGNORE_URLS = ('some_view', 'other_view')

-    # Print (potentially hugh!) local stack variables (on by default, use
+    # Print (potentially huge!) local stack variables (on by default, use
     # False for less detailed, but more manageable reports)
     DOGSLOW_STACK_VARS = True